Can Dogs Eat Pickles? Shocking Facts About This Salty Snack

 Sweet Pickles

 Sweet pickles, as the name suggests, contain added sugar.
-Excessive sugar intake can contribute to weight gain, dental problems, and may even increase the risk of diabetes in dogs.
+Excessive sugar intake can contribute to weight gain and dental problems and may even increase the risk of diabetes in dogs.
 Sweet pickles may also contain spices and additives that can irritate your dog’s stomach.
 It’s best to avoid giving sweet pickles to your dog altogether.

 Pickles with Garlic and Onion